-Pro tip: It’s best to capture elderly family, pregnant women and families with children first.
-If you write your shot list in order of who should go first, it makes everything much faster and easier for everyone on the day of the wedding.
-Speed and efficiency is the secret for how to get the best group photos possible from your wedding.
+Pro tip: Prioritize capturing photos of elderly family members, pregnant women, and families with young children first.
+Organizing your shot list in the order of who should be photographed first streamlines the process, making it faster and easier for everyone on the wedding day.
+Speed and efficiency are key to achieving the best group photos possible at your wedding.

-In most cases formal group photos usually only take about 30 minutes or less with the above workflow.
-Some couples with big families or those with a large shot lists should budget more time with 2-3 minutes per photo being a good starting point.
+In most cases, formal group photos usually only take about 30 minutes or less with the above workflow.
+Couples with large families or extensive shot lists should allocate more time, ideally 2-3 minutes per photo, as a good starting point.

-If you choose to not have a first look, the best time to do your couples portraits is during cocktail hour.
-Doing your couples portraits at this time has it’s perks as it’s usually perfectly timed with sunset.
-An hour before sunset is called golden hour and is usually the best outdoor lighting opportunity of the day.
+If you opt not to have a first look, the ideal time for your couple’s portraits is during cocktail hour.
+Capturing your couple’s portraits during this period has its perks, as it often coincides perfectly with sunset.
+The hour before sunset, known as the golden hour, typically offers the best outdoor lighting of the day.

 Wedding Day Schedule – Reception

 Cocktail hour is the first part of the reception and is the best time to excuse yourself for couple’s formal portraits if you decided not to have a first look.
-If you did have a first look and already finished with your couples portraits, this is a great time to capture what we call grips and grins with guests after your grand entrance.
+If you did have a first look and have already completed your couple’s portraits, this time is excellent for capturing candid interactions with guests after your grand entrance.

 Remember that even if you already did your couples portraits earlier, we can still briefly sneak away for more couples portraits if you’d like.
 Generally speaking though, if your couples portraits have already been captured, I try to leave you alone as much as possible from this point forward so you can enjoy your time with your guests.